Download the full copy with illustrations here.

 MSD Approved Provider

-As a result of the annual audit by MSD, we maintained our OSCAR approval under section 25 of the Social Security (Childcare Assistance) Regulations 2004.
-The AFSG has thus been confirmed as an MSD Approved Provider.
+As a result of the annual audit by MSD, we maintained our status as Approved Provider.

 Old School Building

 The Trust regularly reviewed Health and Safety policies for all activities and places of work.
-One accident was notified to Work Safe NZ and our government funders during the year.
+There were no notifiable accidents during the year.

-Staff: Sue Thompson, Rendt Gorter, Sue Eves, Kellie Cleave, Keri Lyon, Lisa Eves
+Staff: Sue Thompson, Rendt Gorter, Sue Eves, Kellie Cleave, Keri Lyon, Lisa Eves, Deborah Badraun, Sam Grimshaw

 Volunteers: Too many to name.